jeticg/Evangelion-Uebersicht-Widget/README.md

 This widget is an Evangelion Übersicht Widget, displaying information through a huge amount of cells on your desktop.

 If you leaves nothing on your desktop except for less than six mounted volumes (system volumes, connected servers etc.), this widget can replace your desktop completely.

-The interface is now MULTI-LANGUAGE!
-Supported language:
-* Deutsch
-* English

 Currently with this widget you can: